-What’s going to be most distinguishable about Armorloc is it’s construction.
+What’s going to be most distinguishable about ArmorLoc 3L is its construction.
 With traditional manufacturing, the two to three layers in a primary backing would be held together solely by the sewn fibers, but this resulted in a backing system vulnerable to excess movement over time.
-Armorloc 3L uses three layers of a polypropylene and polyester blend that are woven and stitched together before the tufting process; and the layers are arranged in such a way that the direction of each’s filaments are intersecting in different directions, producing a non-directional primary backing material.
+This primary backing material uses three layers of a polypropylene and polyester blend that are woven and stitched together before the tufting process, and the layers are arranged in such a way that the direction of each’s filaments are intersecting in different directions, producing a non-directional primary backing material.
 The outcome of this design was three distinct feats – the first being increased dimensional stability.

-While temperatures rise and lower, the multidirectional layers in Armorloc 3L resist expansion and contraction, also referred to as “creep”.
-Because each layer in the armorloc 3L expands and contracts only in the direction of their filaments and each layer is woven into one another in opposite directions, the layers work against each other to create significantly less movement and a much more dimensionally stable product.
-Furthermore, in addition to the multidirectional layers, the Armorloc 3L backing has an increased overall stitch count, which also reinforces the dimensional stability.
+While temperatures rise and lower, the multidirectional layers in ArmorLoc 3L resist expansion and contraction, also referred to as “creep”.
+Because each layer expands and contracts only in the direction of their filaments and each layer is woven into one another in opposite directions, the layers work against each other to create significantly less movement and a much more dimensionally stable product.
+Furthermore, in addition to the multidirectional layers, the ArmorLoc 3L backing has an increased overall stitch count, which also reinforces the dimensional stability.

-And lastly, Armorloc backings greatly improve moisture and rot resistance.
-On top of Armorloc 3L being fully permeable, the polyester layers are a non-absorbent synthetic material, further reducing the likelihood of moisture soaking and rotting the backing.
+And lastly, ArmorLoc 3L backings greatly improve moisture and rot resistance.
+On top of it being fully permeable, the polyester layers are a non-absorbent synthetic material, further reducing the likelihood of moisture soaking and rotting the backing.

 The Bottom Line

 Individually, ArmorLoc 3L and Silverback have forever changed the course of artificial grass manufacturing, but their strength truly shines when brought together.
 The marriage of ArmorLoc and Silverback has produced a backing system proven to be the best in dimensional stability, tuft bind, tear strength, and ease of installation.